 Sunday, Mar 5 – 3pm

-BACCE brings you the Bay Area premiere of Bootycandy featuring an all-star ensemble: Kehinde Koyejo, Rotimi Agababiaka, Indiia Wilmott, Aaron Wilton, and AeJay Mitchell as Sutter.
+Bootycandy features an all-star ensemble of Kehinde Koyejo, Rotimi Agababiaka, Indiia Wilmott, Aaron Wilton, and AeJay Mitchell as Sutter.
 Meet the cast!

 Robert O’Hara is an accomplished playwright and director.
 His play Antebellum won the 2010 Helen Hayes for Outstanding Play and is published in two anthologies.
 His play Insurrection: Holding History, had its World Premiere (directed by O’Hara) at the New York Shakespeare Festival and a West Coast Premiere at American Conservatory Theatre.
 The piece received the Oppenheimer Award for Best New American Play and was subsequently published by both TCG and Dramatist Play Service.
 O’Hara’s Etiquette of Vigilance was produced in the Steppenwolf First Look Festival, and ACT/Zeum recently produced his play Good Breeding.
 As a director, O’Hara received an OBIE Award for his direction of the World Premiere of the critically acclaimed In the Continuum at Primary Stages.
 He directed the World Premiere of Brother/Sister Plays (Part 2), co-production at McCarter Theater/ New York Shakespeare Festival, and has directed at the Magic Theater CTG/Kirk Douglas Theater, Alliance Theater, and City Theater, as well as directed the critically acclaimed World Premiere of Bootycandy at Woolly Mammoth.
 O’Hara wrote and directed the Black horror movie The Inheritance (available on Netflix) and is currently an Adjunct Professor at NYU/TISCH School of the Arts.